 And if you seek an affordable, yet traditional Roman meal, you must seek out Trattoria da Lucia (http://www.trattoriadalucia.com/ reservations suggested).
 Even smaller than Da Enzo, the atmosphere is typically Roman as is the food.
 On the night was I was there, a table asked what was good and the waiter listed the classics like pasta arrabiata and tripa alla romana.
 The staff aren’t known for the congenial demeanor, but the food and wine are worth the trek and when the restaurant is filled with non-tourists, you know you are at a good standard place.

-My latest finds (as of this update in June 2018) is Sora Margherita (https://www.soramargherita.com/).
+And arguably my favourite, despite what I said above, is Sora Margherita (https://www.soramargherita.com/).
+(Yes, my faves change every time!)
 Located near the Jewish Quarter and although very small, and somewhat rustic, is an absolute must!
 I am embarrassed to say that it has taken me this long to find this outstanding restaurant with probably the best fettuccini, with cacio e pepe, that I have ever had!
 If I only had two nights in Rome, this would be one of the restaurants that I would have to return to.

 You will see the Coliseum, the Piazza Navona, the Palatine hills, and do many other picturesque things that I won’t repeat what your guide book tells you.
 Instead, I will tell you my 3 favourite things that you must see on any trip to Rome.

 First, you must go to San Luigi dei Francesci; here are 3 original Caravaggios painted on the walls of the church so they can never be removed.
 This is how art was meant to be viewed and the solitude of the church, even though teeming with tourists, is sheer tranquility for me.